Information for Permitting Disposal Wells in Areas of Seismicity

 - Lower permitted injection rate in accordance with seismicity review score,

 - Lower injection pressure if disposal is into a formation with a low fracture gradient,

 - Bottom-hole pressure test(s),

 - Daily recording of injection volumes and pressures, and

 - Permitting conditions recommended by the RRC Seismologist.

-Operators are encouraged to perform seismic monitoring.
-In the Permian Basin (Districts 7C, 08 and 8A), an Operator may be permitted for a higher injection rate if an Operator develops and implements an RRC-approved Seismic Monitoring Plan and an Earthquake Response Plan.
+Disposal well operators are encouraged to perform seismic monitoring.
+An operator may be permitted for a higher injection rate if an operator develops and implements an RRC-approved Seismic Monitoring Plan and an Earthquake Response Plan.